top of page

 Fellowship

-The Paediatric Neurosurgical Fellowship in Glasgow was established in 2013.
-The fellowship provides post CCT subspecialty training across all aspects of Paediatric Neurosurgery.
-The fellow will also gain exposure to craniofacial surgery
+Our Senior Clinical Fellowship in Paediatric Neurosurgery was established in 2013.
+The fellowship provides, post-CCT subspecialty training in all aspects of Paediatric Neurosurgery, including complex craniofacial surgery.

-Fellows contribute to the audit and research of the department and have the opportunity to publish and present work from the department at national and international meetings.
+The Senior Clinical Fellow plays an integral role in the research and audit generated by our department and will have the opportunity to publish and present their work at national and international meetings.

 The department, in conjunction with the Glasgow Neuro Society, has also hosted some of the worlds leading neurosurgeons for educational visits including Professor Henry Brem, Director of Neurosurgery at Johns Hopkins; Professor George Jallo, the then Director of Paediatric Neurosurgery at Johns Hopkins; Professor Robert Martuza, the then Chief of Neurosurgery at Harvard; Professor Charlie Teo from Australia; and the late Professor James Goodrich from New York.